National University of Colombia (2004-2009). University of Limerick (2010-2014)

 Apart from science, Engineering and research, I love cats, enjoy writing, reading sci-fi and historical fiction, and am a bit of a geek with sci-fi TV/movies/comics.

-Finding better and new ways to use organic wastes and biomass to produce energy and chemicals.
+My Work: Finding better and new ways to use organic wastes and biomass to produce energy and chemicals.
 From the electricity we use at home, to the gasoline for our cars, with lots of possibilities in between.

 I am currently a Irish Research Council fellow working in creating and improving physical and chemical models or representations of how organic materials react when heated and converted at high temperatures… This with the objective to produce a gas product that can be used as natural gas in the most efficient way.
 This natural gas in turn can be used for cooking and heating at home, and also to generate electricity.
 Other aspects of my work are related to cooking organic materials, like wood, grass or what is left after cutting the trees, and using other chemical agents (called “catalysts”) that help use transform these into very valuable and useful chemicals.

-When I'm not writing or playing around with mathematical models and processing data at my desk, I may be with lab coat on burning or cooking biomass in the lab!
+My Typical Day: When I'm not writing or playing around with mathematical models and processing data at my desk, I may be with lab coat on burning or cooking biomass in the lab!

 On the one hand, I work at the lab in different types of experiments.
 Some involve “cooking”, for instance, we use water or other liquids to help dissolve and de-construct biomass so that we can separate each of the parts that make part of it (look at this cool graph that shows what makes up of biomass).
 Once you release each of the components, you can use other chemical agents, for instance, acids, to help transform them in other molecules that are more suitable to be used as fuels or as building blocks of materials, like plastics.
 Some other tests involve “burning” or heating at high temperatures with no liquids, but rather active or inactive gases, as to biomass to go through what is called pyrolysis, gasification or combustion.
 And linked to these experiments, we have analytical tools that help us measure what products and how much of them we form from each test.
 After gathering data, I can use modelling tools in my computer to analyse what is happening and build mathematical representations of the phenomena I studied.
 I love this part!